 Learning about our programs:

 Please review the posted material for our degree programs (Game Design & Development (GAMEDES-BS) and New Media Interactive Development (NWMEDID-BS)).
 As part of the application process, you must meet with one of our Academic Advisors to discuss either degree program.
-You can schedule this meeting either before or after you submit your application.
-This meeting must take place before the application deadlines of December 11th or April 30th.
+This meeting must take place before the application deadlines of December 10th or April 29th.
 You also have the opportunity to meet with an IGM Ambassador.
 An ambassador is a current student who can answer your questions about the student experience in the School.
 Please let your interviewer know if you are interested in this option.
 Please note: meeting with an ambassador does not satisfy the interview requirements of this application process.

 - For students applying to Game Design and Development, if possible, we encourage you to complete PHYS 111: College Physics or PHYS 211: University Physics prior to applying.

 - We do not require an online portfolio, but we strongly encourage you to submit one.